Ropewalk Dingle

 The Ropewalk Dingle Countryside Site is located by the river in the centre of Bridgnorth, in Shropshire.
 The Grid Reference is SO718934.
-The site was historically involved in the extension of the Severn Valley Railway which travelled through this area to Ironbridge.
+The site was historically involved in the extension of the Severn Valley Railway that travelled through this area to Ironbridge.
 The dingle area has many remains of this historic railway left behind which serves as a reminder to the site.
 One of these features include an abandoned railway tunnel which marks the Southern boundary of the site, and is owned and maintained by British Rail.